 HMRC Personal expenses & Business Expenses Tax UK – Target Reason

 HMRC discovered significant problems with “disallowable private use in business expenditure” during their initial trial.
 The substantial revenue generated from correcting these errors has prompted this focused approach.
-The HMRC digital campaign 2025 tax returns initiative represents their most comprehensive compliance effort yet.
+The HMRC expense review process initiative represents their most comprehensive compliance effort yet.

 HMRC will now open more enquiries specifically targeting taxpayers who claim personal expenses as business deductions.
 This initiative follows successful identification of widespread non-compliance in expense apportionment.